handrews/OpenAPI-Specification/src/oas.md

     required:
     - name
     - petType
   Cat:
     description: A representation of a cat
     allOf:
     - $ref: '#/definitions/Pet'
+    - type: object
-  - properties:
+      properties:
         huntingSkill:
           type: string
           description: The measured skill for hunting
           default: lazy
           enum:
           - clueless
           - lazy
           - adventurous
           - aggressive
       required:
       - huntingSkill
   Dog:
     description: A representation of a dog
     allOf:
     - $ref: '#/definitions/Pet'
+    - type: object
-  - properties:
+      properties:
         packSize:
           type: integer
           format: int32
           description: the size of the pack the dog is from
           default: 0
           minimum: 0
       required:
       - packSize
 ```

 #### <a name="xmlObject"></a>XML Object